Brazilian teal (Amazonetta brasiliensis)

 The weight is notoriously variable and can only be used as indication!

-- The female Brazilian teal usually lays from 8-12 Creamy white eggs and incubates them for 23-28 days.
+- The female Brazilian teal usually lays from 8-12 pale cream or yellow-tinged white eggs and incubates them for 23-28 days.

 - Bird banding:

-- Recommended leg band size for the Brazilian teal is 8 mm.The leg band can only be applied on a young eend at around 12 days old.
+- Recommended closed leg band ring size for the Brazilian teal is 8 mm.The leg band ring can only be applied on a young perching duck at around 11-12 days old.

 Floating full food for all sea ducks, green ducks, eider ducks and geese, especially in the moulting and breeding phase ideally suited.
 Packed with wholesome raw materials, natural vitamins and trace elements, this performance food with a protein content of 30% forms the basis for lifelong vitality.